RyanJamesSchultz/TLPuk/README.md

 These files are a collection of matlab programs and scripts: scriptRISK.m creates the datastructure and then scriptPLOTRISK.m plots the output results.

 Note that licensed databases are missing from this work enviroment (Vs30 & population).
 This will require the user to find their own datasources to adapt the approach.
+That said, the blank Matlab datastructure (blanks/TLPuk.mat) will have this information populated for our choice of grids.

 References: